The African Influence

 The best of George Gershwin’s songs go in that time capsule documenting the finest human achievement, especially when those songs are interpreted by equally profound jazz musicians.
 Porgy and Bess is one of the great 20th century musical theatre pieces.

-Concerto in F is better than Rhapsody in Blue but the fabulous tunes can’t hide the tinsel used to connect disparate elements.
-Like most versions of jazz for symphonic forces, it is a fancy musical theatre piece that thinks that it is cooler than it really is.
+Some think that Concerto in F is even more successful than Rhapsody in Blue, but the fabulous tunes can’t hide the occasional bit of compositional tinsel used to connect disparate elements.
+Like most versions of jazz for symphonic forces, Concerto in F is a fancy musical theatre piece that thinks that it is cooler than it really is.
 Recently Aaron Diehl has been playing the Concerto with improvised breaks and some genuine blues improvisation: this is the direction formal Gershwin performance needs to go.

 The slight Three Preludes are Gershwin’s only significant solo piano pieces.
 The composer’s own recording should be studied more than the score, for Gershwin himself knew how to generate feel, an aspect of performance not covered by the European tradition of notation.
 (It is high time for conservatory students to quit learning the Gershwin Preludes and learn transcriptions of Jelly Roll or James P. instead.)